 This is the time taken by the VDA to run the user’s login scripts.

-You can make the user or group’s login scripts asynchronous.
-Optimize any application compatibility scripts or use environment variables instead.
+Consider making asynchronous the user or group’s login scripts.
+Consider optimizing any application compatibility scripts or use environment variables instead.

 This is the time taken by the VDA to load the user’s profile.

-If this duration is high, review your User Profile configuration.
+If this duration is high, consider your User Profile configuration.
 Roaming profile size and location contribute to slow session starts.
 When a user logs on to a session where Terminal Services roaming profiles and home folders are enabled, the roaming profile contents and access to that folder are mapped during logon, which takes extra resources.
 Sometimes, this can consume significant amount of the CPU usage.
-Use the Terminal Services home folders with redirected personal folders to mitigate this problem.
-In general, use Citrix Profile Management to manage user profiles in Citrix environments.
-If you are using Citrix Profile Management and have slow logon times, check if your antivirus software is blocking the Citrix Profile Management tool.
+Consider using the Terminal Services home folders with redirected personal folders to mitigate this problem.
+In general, consider using Citrix Profile management to manage user profiles in Citrix environments.
+If you are using Citrix profile management and have slow logon times, check if your antivirus software is blocking the Citrix profile management tool.